 |Image courtesy: telegraph.co.uk|

 So, what I follow these days is staying away from unnecessary controversies.
 Seek more positive influences.
-Definitely spend more time away from all social networking, just login once a day to FB.
+Definitely spend more time away from all social networking, just login sparingly to FB.
 Basically, spend more time in actual contact than via social network.
-And, yes a little less showoff too .
+And, yes a little less bragging is good too .